- 1 The Lunar New Year’s Eve (除夕chú xī)

-Learning the Chinese Festivals will deepen your knowledge about the Chinese culture so will benefit the process of learning Chinese as well.
+Learning the Chinese Festivals will deepen your knowledge about the Chinese culture, so it will also benefit the process of learning Chinese.

 除夕chú xī is also called大年夜dà nián yè, 除夕夜chú xī yè, 除夜chú yè, 岁除suì chú in Chinese.
 It is the last night of the twelfth lunar month (December) of each year. 除chú means to remove; 夜 yè means the night.
-Therefore, the Lunar New Year’s Eve is also a festival to indicate saying goodbye to the past year and welcoming the New Year.
+Therefore, Lunar New Year’s Eve is also a festival to say goodbye to the past year and welcome the New Year.

-The Lunar New Year’s Eve is one of the most important traditional festivals of the Han people.
+Lunar New Year’s Eve is one of the most important traditional festivals of the Han people.
 The Han people attach great importance to this festival.
-Every family is busy, cleaning the courtyard, welcoming the spirits of their ancestors home for the New Year, and offering sacrifices with rice cakes and three kinds of livestock meat.
+Every family is busy cleaning the courtyard, welcoming their ancestors’ home spirits for the New Year, and offering sacrifices with rice cakes and three kinds of livestock meat.

 Since ancient times, there have been customs such as staying up all night on the Lunar New Year’s Eve, sticking door gods, sticking Spring Festival couplets, sticking New Year pictures, and hanging lanterns, which have been passed down for a long time.

-The Spring Festival is the most solemn traditional festival of the Chinese nation.
+The Spring Festival is the most solemn traditional festival in the Chinese nation.
 During the Spring Festival, China’s Han and some ethnic minority groups will hold various celebrations in various forms and with strong ethnic characteristics.
-On the day of the Spring Festival, people will return to their hometown even if it’s thousands of miles away to reunite with their family and relatives, to express their eager anticipation for the coming year and their best wishes for life in the New Year.
+On the day of the Spring Festival, people will return to their hometown, even if it’s thousands of miles away, to reunite with their family and relatives, to express their eager anticipation for the coming year and their best wishes for life in the New Year.

-The Spring Festival is not only a festival but also an important carrier for the expression of Chinese people’s sincere emotions.
+The Spring Festival is not only a festival but also an important carrier for expressing Chinese people’s sincere emotions.
 It is the annual carnival and eternal spiritual pillar of the Chinese nation.

 The predecessor of the Ching Ming Festival was the Cold Dish (寒食hán shí) Festival.
 In the ancient courts, it was forbidden to light candles on this day.
 The “hán” in “hán shí” means cold.
 Ancient people only ate cold food on this day.

 On the Ching Ming Festival, people visit their deceased family members together, and the custom of “tomb sweeping” remains today.
-Tomb-sweeping Festival is in April, spring has come quietly, everything is growing, people will choose to go out on this day and feel the breath of life.
-Unlike the Lantern Festival, people will have a trace of nostalgia on the Ching Ming Festival.
+Tomb-sweeping Festival is in April, spring has come quietly, everything is growing.
+People will choose to go out on this day and feel the breath of life.
+Unlike the Lantern Festival, people will have a trace of nostalgia for the Ching Ming Festival.
 Even if they go out to play, they may think of their past families who have been with them.

 The seventh day of the seventh month of the lunar calendar is the traditional Chinese festival Qixi Festival.
 The Qixi Festival began in the Han Dynasty of China.
-Legend has it that on the night of the seventh day of the seventh lunar month, women begged the Vega for wisdom in the courtyard.
+Legend has it that women begged the Vega for wisdom in the courtyard on the night of the seventh day of the seventh lunar month.
 It originated from the worship of nature and women piercing needles and begging for cleverness.
 Later, it was given the legend of the Cowherd and the Weaver Girl, making it a festival that symbolized love.
-On the Qixi Festival, women piercing needles and begging for cleverness, praying for happiness and longevity, worshipping Seven Sisters, displaying flowers and fruits, female red, and many other customs affect Japan, the Korean Peninsula, Vietnam and other countries.
+On the Qixi Festival, women piercing needles and begging for cleverness, praying for happiness and longevity, worshipping Seven Sisters, displaying flowers and fruits, female red, and many other customs affect Japan, the Korean Peninsula, Vietnam, and other countries.

 The Double Ninth Festival is a traditional Chinese festival on the ninth day of the ninth month of the lunar calendar.
-Celebrating the Double Ninth Festival generally includes activities such as travelling to admire the autumn, climbing high and overlooking the distance, watching chrysanthemums, planting cornel everywhere, eating Chongyang cake, drinking chrysanthemum wine and other activities.
+Celebrating the Double Ninth Festival generally includes activities such as traveling to admire the autumn, climbing high and overlooking the distance, watching chrysanthemums, planting cornel everywhere, eating Chongyang cake, drinking chrysanthemum wine, and other activities.